nilsramsperger/docker-nodebb/README.md

 If an image of version 1.5.x or less is used, the container will not restart on "Launch NodeBB".
 The restart must be done manually.

+### Timezone
+Per default, the container uses UTC as timezone.
+If you want to specify a different timezone, add `TIMEZONE` as ENV on container creation.
+Example: `-e TIMEZONE=Europe/Brussels`

 ### Volumes
 * `/etc/nodebb` contains NodeBB's `config.json`
 * `/var/lib/redis` contains the Redis data